 We'll take a look at each episode individually, but I'll give some overall thoughts first.
 Well, first off, just what is The Singularity?
 Well, that depends on who you ask.
 The best answer I can give is like this: imagine time traveling back to the Middle Ages and trying to explain what the Internet is.
 The Singularity would revolutionize society in such a way as to be almost totally incomprehensible to modern day people.

 So, overall thoughts.
 On the technical side of things, The Program is top of the line.
 The acting, music, and sound effects are some of the best I've encountered thus far.
-However, the first few episodes are a bit rough.
+However, the first three or so episodes are a bit rough.
 Obviously, they have the job of setting up the world of The Program, but I just couldn't connect with the characters.
-About mid-way through all the episodes released, there was an improvement in this regard.
-In fact, the second half of the episode released so far were a marked improvement.
+After that, after the three-part episode came out, there was an improvement in this regard.
+In fact, the episode from the time travel episode onward were a marked improvement.
 The Program itself, while still important, is less front and center to the episodes.
 These latter episodes were greatly enjoyable and easily the best work in the series thus far.
 All of the episodes are told either as an interview or as people recounting past events.
 I've often described The Program as World War Z (book, not movie) with The Singularity rather than zombies.
 Now let's dive into the individual episodes.

 The first episode is titled "You had me at 'Hello World.'"
 It is told in the form of an interview with an older man and woman who both recall what it was like during the days when The Program was first implemented.
 More importantly, they recall their summer of young love, and how The Program effected it.